Task Specific Attention is one more thing you need for object detection: Method

 \subsection{Transformer Detection Head}

-In building models without any specific component which depends on the prior knowledge about tasks, options are few except for DETR and Deformable DETR.
-Because Deformable DETR is more reliable for both criteria in training and performance, it was inevitable to choose Deformable DETR for our experiment.
+In building Transformer detection models without any specific component depending on prior knowledge about tasks, options are limited for the development is in its early stage.
+DETR and Deformable DETR are in a handful of options in the given constraint.
+Because Deformable DETR is more reliable for training and more effective for performance, this was a prior choice for our experiment.